17 Bullet Journal Page Ideas For Your New Journal

 Future Log

 We care starting from the most obvious one.
-Future log really is one of the basic pages to have in your Bullet Journal.
+The future log really is one of the basic pages to have in your Bullet Journal.

 For me, it’s a great place to write all deadlines and holidays and such to see how I should be planning my year.

 There are many ways to set up your future log.
-Usually, I prefer to set it so at one glance you could see the whole year and all the entries together.
+Usually, I prefer to set it so at one glance you can see the whole year and all the entries together.

 Word Of The Year